archlinux/repod/docs/repod/usage.rst

   The ``repod-file`` tool is currently still limited in scope.
 It can

   * import packages to existing repositories
+  * update packages in existing repositories
   * write repository sync databases
   * inspect package files
   * write JSON schema used by repod
+  * create archives for package files and signatures

 The tool can be used per-user (reading configuration from ``$XDG_CONFIG_DIR/repod/repod.conf`` and